ploi/roadmap/README.md

 ```

 If you're using queue workers (which we recommend to do) also add `php artisan queue:restart` to your deployment script.

+## Role system

+There's a simplified role system included in this roadmapping software.
+There's 3 roles: administrator, employee & user.

+What are these roles allowed to do?

+- Administrator
+  - Obviously anything to users, items, projects, access admin
+- Employee
+  - These can access the admin, and see their assigned items (via a filter).
+What they can't do: settings, theme, users, CRUD projects.
+- User
+  - This is your default user when someone registers, they don't have access to the administration and can only access the frontend.

 ## Installing SSO (OAuth 2 login with 3rd party app)